hrt/AimRite/README.md

 Uncomment Jade "scripts" (Anti-gap closer and auto shift right click) in main.cpp if you want to use them.

 Hold mouse button 5 to disable aimbot.

+# Todo
+Find offsets for if player is countering, to implement ignore countering players

+Find offsets for player health, to target lower enemies or to steal orb with snipe at 44 health

+Find entity of orb, to steal it